MichaelCTiberio/TicTacToe/README.md

 - [ ] Commit passing test.
 - [ ] Ensure test runs, passes, and the commit is merged.
 - [ ] Add a test for new, trivial functionality.
 - [ ] Ensure new test runs and fails.
 - [ ] Commit failing test.
-- [ ] Enusre test runs, fails, an the commit is not merged.
+- [ ] Ensure test runs, fails, an the commit is not merged.